 Access to the content described on this page is completely free for students and instructors.
 Just follow the links.
 Optionally, free registration provides progress tracking across user sessons.
 Instructors can track student progress and quiz scores using a special instructor dashboard page.

-The content described below includes EKG interpretation, heart and lung sounds, taking blood pressure and medical terminology.
+The content described below includes ECG interpretation, heart and lung sounds, taking blood pressure using a virtual sphygmomanometer and medical terminology.
 We also cover how instructors can monitor student progress and quiz scores.

-Our free EKG training includes four short courses.
+Our free ECG training includes four short courses.
 Each of these modules includes lecture materials as well as interactive exercises within the lessons.
 Many of these modules include an ECG rhythm quiz.
 If the user has signed-in, module completion and quiz results will be saved to the user's dashboard.
-We also provide EKG Quizzes that are not directly associated with an instructional modules, as described below.
+We also provide ECG Quizzes that are not directly associated with an instructional modules, as described below.

-A short course to teach students the basics of EKGs and introduce them to EKG terminology.
-A quiz is available to allow students to practice basic ECG analysis.
+A short course to teach students the basics of ECGs and introduce them to ECG terminology.
+A quiz is available to allow students to practice basic ECG reading.

 This module teachs the key concepts and procedures of ECG interpretation.
 Interactive questions and answers are available throughout the module.